 In Figure 10d, we report the average rise time for 1 m of slip as a function of assumed rupture velocity.
 For the plausible range of rupture velocities, this number is of the order of 2-3 s, showing that the rise times associated with this earthquake were relatively long.
-For the areas that slipped 10 m, the rise time is at least 20 s.
-For a comparison, the best observations of strong-motions during a large subduction earthquake are for the 2003 Mw 8.1 Tokachi-oki earthquake.
-The modeling of this earthquake from the near-field strongmotion seismograms shows rise times of about 20 s and a maximum slip of 7 m for the largest asperity closest to the strong-motion stations (Honda et al., 2004) and about 10 s on the deeper part of the fault (Yagi 2004).
-The rise times are not as well constrained for the 2004 Mw 9.2 Aceh-Andaman earthquake; however, the seismic inversions show that the rise time functions might be even longer, over 30 s, for the largest asperity, which slipped 20 meters (Ammon et al., 2005).
-The typical rise times for continental events are generally estimated to be a few seconds (Heaton 1990).
-The best constrained continental earthquake is probably the 1999 $M_w$ 7.6 Chi-Chi earthquake, for which abundant geodetic and near-field seismic data exist.
-The rise times from the largest two asperities of the Chi-Chi earthquake are only about 3 s (Ji et al., 2003) despite co-seismic slip in excess of 12 m, as constrained from GPS and satellite imagery data (Yu et al., 2001; Dominguez et al., 2003).
+For the areas that slipped 10 m, the rise time is at least 20 sec.
+For a comparison, the best observations of strong motions during a large subduction earthquake are for the 2003 $M{\rm w}$ 8.1 Tokachi-oki earthquake.
+The modeling of this earthquake from the nearfield strong-motion seismograms shows rise times of about 20 sec and a maximum slip of 7 m for the largest asperity closest to the strong-motion stations (Honda et al., 2004) and about 10 sec on the deeper part of the fault (Yagi, 2004).
+The rise times are not as well constrained for the 2004 $M{\rm w}$ 9.2 Aceh-Andaman earthquake; however, the seismic inversions show that the rise-time functions might be even longer, over 30 sec, for the largest asperity, which slipped 20 m (Ammon $et\ al.$ , 2005).
+The typical rise times for continental events are generally estimated to be a few seconds (Heaton, 1990).
+The best constrained continental earthquake is probably the 1999 $M{\rm w}$ 7.6 Chi-Chi earthquake, for which abundant geodetic and near-field seismic data exist.
+The rise times from the largest two asperities of the Chi-Chi earthquake are only about 3 sec (Ji $et\ al.$ , 2003) despite coseismic slip in excess of 12 m, as constrained from GPS and satellite imagery data (Yu $et\ al.$ , 2001; Dominguez $et\ al.$ , 2003).
 The general observation of long rise times for slip during subduction megathrust earthquakes and rapid rise times during continental earthquakes may reflect a fundamental difference of frictional properties.